Heat death of the universe: Current status

 Proposals about the final state of the universe depend on the assumptions made about its ultimate fate, and these assumptions have varied considerably over the late 20th century and early 21st century.
-In a hypothesized "open" or "flat" universe that continues expanding indefinitely, either a heat death or a Big Rip is expected to eventually occur.
+In a theorized "open" or "flat" universe that continues expanding indefinitely, either a heat death or a Big Rip is expected to eventually occur.
 If the cosmological constant is zero, the universe will approach absolute zero temperature over a very long timescale.
 However, if the cosmological constant is positive, the temperature will asymptote to a non-zero positive value, and the universe will approach a state of maximum entropy in which no further work is possible.

+Thermodynamic heat death is a classical-physics concept, but has been extended to quantum physics.
+Even when thermodynamic entropy has reached its maximum, other quantities such as quantum circuit complexity continue to increase, eventually also reaching a maximum value.